Explaining Human Choice Probabilities with Simple Vector Representations: Introduction

 To recapitulate, we know that matching behavior is common in human choice experiments.
 We also know that maximizing choice strategies are typically optimal under the usual experimental conditions.
-So, we conjecture that individual choice proportions in such tasks reflect for most people some combination of the two strategies.
-We describe this with Euclidean vector operations, and show how this formalization allows for easy visualizations and computations for assessing model goodness.
+So, we conjecture that individual choice proportions in such tasks primarily reflect for most people a combination of the two strategies.
+We describe this with Euclidean vector operations.
+We use this vector representation, and the successful history of vector based models in neural and cognitive science, to motivate our postulating a new behavioral phenomenon: probability antimatching.
+Probability antimatching (and minimizing) will be found when a task requires avoidance of a loss rather than acquisition of a gain.
+Further, the probability antimatching distribution is proposed to be the vector reflection of the probability matching vector across the uniform.